 #> To access cell types, call celltypes(x)

-We can access the maximum likelihood estimates (MLE) of cell type using the celltypes
+#> To access cell type probabilities, call cellprobs(x)We can access the maximum likelihood estimates (MLE) of cell type using the celltypes function:

-and all MLE parameters using mleparams
+and all MLE parameters using mleparams:

 print(str(mleparams(fit)))